home-assistant/home-assistant.io/source/_integrations/icloud.markdown

 ## Two Factor Authentication

 {% important %}
-You need to use should use a [app-specific passwords](https://support.apple.com/102654) for setting up this integration.
+You need to use should use a [app-specific passwords](https://support.apple.com/102654) to set up this integration.
 {% endimportant %}

 ## In case of troubleshooting